Transport in Amsterdam: International

-Eurolines has coaches from Amsterdam to destinations all over Europe, these depart from Duivendrecht railway station.
-IDBUS operates coaches from Amsterdam to Lille and Paris, departing from Amsterdam Sloterdijk railway station.
-Megabus operate coaches from Amsterdam to London and other UK cities, departing from Zeeburg P&R site, on Tram 26 (Stop Zuiderzeeweg).
+FlixBus has coaches from Amsterdam to destinations all over Europe, these depart from Amsterdam Sloterdijk railway station.
+IDBUS operates coaches from Amsterdam to Lille and Paris, also departing from Amsterdam Sloterdijk railway station.

 Amsterdam Centraal is an international train station.
 From the station there are regular services with destinations in Belgium, France, the United Kingdom, Germany, Austria and Switzerland.
-Among these trains are international trains of the Nederlandse Spoorwegen and the Thalys, Nightjet, Eurostar and Intercity-Express.
+Among these trains are international trains of the Nederlandse Spoorwegen and the Nightjet, Eurostar and Intercity-Express.

 Amsterdam Schiphol Airport is less than 20 minutes by train from Amsterdam Central Station.
 It is the biggest airport in the Netherlands, the 3rd largest in Europe and the fourteenth largest in the world.
 It handles about 68 million passengers a year (2017) and is home base to KLM, since 2004 part of Air France-KLM.

 DFDS Seaways is one of the main companies to operate in and out of IJmuiden.